dtipson/thenUse/README.md

 You can also do things the other way around:

 $().use -> a jQuery plugin that binds the "used" methods to the jQuery collection and then returns the resulting function

+Once we have something that has both methods and a context that matches those methods (i.e. the method "remove" is defined on the context $('.thing')) use() returns a function.
+That function, however, also has the above methods, so you don't just have to call it, you can continue to define further functions using it

 -----